Cirine-S/holbertonschool-interview/0x11-heap_sort/README.md

 # Heap Sort

-a program that sorts an array of integers in ascending order using the Heap sort algorithm
+A program that sorts an array of integers in ascending order using the Heap sort algorithm